Tfost1994/BCB546-Spring2022/assignments/UNIX_Assignment/tfassignment/TF_UNIX_ASSIGNMENT_README.md

 awk '$2 ~ /^1$/' joined_maize.txt > chr1_maize.txt

 sort -k3,3n chr1_maize.txt > Increasing_with_?_chr1_maize.txt

+grep "-" Increasing_with_?_chr1_maize.txt
 ```
 1. Utilizing awk to essentially identify the pattern of a specific chromosome in the 2nd field and create a new file with that information.
 2. Sorting numerically (increasing) for the position on a given chromosome (column 3) and naming a new file.
 Missing values are already "?" so we dont have to change those at this point.
+3. Making sure that each missing value does indeed contain a "?" and there are no "-" for each chromosome.
+If nothing is generated in standard output, then there are no "-" when missing values should be "?".

 ##NEXT